ON THIS PAGE: You will find out more about the factors that increase the chance of developing meningioma. Use the menu

 The risk factors for meningioma include:

 Genetic disorders.
-People with neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
+People with a hereditary syndrome called neurofibromatosis type 2 (NF2) have a higher risk of developing meningioma.
 People with NF2 are also more likely to develop cancerous meningioma or more than 1 meningioma.

 Race/ethnicity.
 In the United States, Black people have higher rates of meningioma than white people.
 Meningioma is more common in Africa than in North America or Europe.